Bombus vancouverensis

-Bombus vancouverensis is a common species of eusocial bumblebee of the subgenus Pyrobombus.
+Bombus vancouverensis, the Vancouver Bumblebee, is a common species of eusocial bumblebee of the subgenus Pyrobombus.
 B. vancouverensis inhabits mountainous regions of western North America, where it has long been considered as a synonym of Bombus bifarius, and essentially all of the literature on bifarius refers instead to vancouverensis.
 B. vancouverensis has been identified as one of the two species of bumblebee observed to use pheromones in kin recognition.
 The other is the frigid bumblebee, Bombus frigidus.

 Taxonomy

 Bombus vancouverensis has two recognized subspecies: